• Skip to primary navigation

 A good product specification should include the following:

-Make sure the product specifications are as specific as possible.
+Make sure the product specifications are specific.
 In the early stages of product development, startups underestimate how complicated mass production can be.
-There’s a feeling among manufacturers that startups don’t know what they want.
-Manufacturers will follow your specs exactly as you’ve given them.
-It’s your job to make sure all the details are 100% accurate.
+Manufacturers feel startups don't know what they want.
+Manufacturers will follow your specs exactly as you've given them.
+It’s your job to ensure all the details are 100% accurate.

 Source: Koobe Global: Choosing a manufacturing service model: What every startup should know